 When the men detrained in Indianapolis, Lew waved the waiting cab off, stating he needed to walk to clear his thoughts.
-As he walked to his hotel he realized he needed to create a powerful refutation of Ingersoll’s arguments, but that he was ill prepared to do so.
+As he walked to his hotel, he realized he needed to create a powerful refutation of Ingersoll’s arguments, but found himself ill prepared to do so.

 That’s the story we relate to visitors about how Lew wrote the best-selling novel of the 19th century.
 But a couple of weeks ago, some great visitors who stopped in while waiting on car repairs asked me what happened to Ingersoll, and I didn’t know!